AliElSaleh/RiftBuild/README.md

 ---

 # Advanced Stuff
-The above .build file example is the simplest way to write one for a simple program/project.
-However, more complex programs/projects require some quality of life features, like referencing variables, the PATH, command line args, control flow, includes, platform-specific options and excluding specific files/directories
+The above .build file example is the simplest way to write one for a simple project.

+However, complex projects require some quality of life features, like referencing variables, the PATH, command line args, control flow, includes, dependencies, pre/post build commands, platform-specific options and excluding specific files/directories
 ```
 TODO
 ```